 I feel a personal responsibility to engage the public and communicate the importance of what we do as scientists.
 I do this in several ways:

-- Our comic on Brain Development recently won the NSF/Science Magazine International Science and Engineering Visualization Challenge in 2009: First Place, Informational Graphics.
+- Our comic on Brain Development won the NSF/Science Magazine International Science and Engineering Visualization Challenge in 2009: First Place, Informational Graphics.
 See the video presentation.

 - I’m also a faculty advisor for our outstanding group of young scholars engaged in Brain Awareness activities.